kroma-network/kroma-specs/specs/experimental/validator-system-v2/validator-manager.md

 |--------------------------------------------------------------------|-------------------------------------|----------------------------------------|
 | $\verb#BASE_REWARD# \times c_i + \verb#BOOSTED_REWARD# \times c_i$ | $\verb#BASE_REWARD# \times (1-c_i)$ | $\verb#BOOSTED_REWARD# \times (1-c_i)$ |

-Here, $c_i$ is the commission rate the validator set during the validator registration process.
-Note that the rewards for validation are taken by the validator alone, and the rewards for KGH delegations are shared among KGH delegators only.
-Otherwise, the rewards for KRO delegation are shared by the validator, KRO delegators, and KGH delegators whose KGH contains KRO.
+Here, $c_i$ is the commission rate of the validator.
+Note that a portion of the base reward and the boosted reward is given as the validator reward through the commission.
+The remaining boosted rewards are shared among KGH delegators.
+The remaining base rewards are shared among KRO delegators and the validator, proportional to the amount of KRO delegated and deposited.

-In addition, any pending challenge rewards accumulated as a result of slash are distributed to the vault of the output submitter who is the challenge winner.
+In addition, any pending challenge rewards accumulated as a result of slash are given to the validator.

 ## Summary of Definitions